dotnet/docs/docs/csharp/tutorials/virtual-interface-methods.md

 ## Limitations of extension methods

 One way you can implement behavior that appears as part of an interface is to define [extension methods](../programming-guide/classes-and-structs/extension-methods.md) that provide the default behavior.
 Interfaces declare a minimum set of members while providing a greater surface area for any class that implements that interface.
-The extension methods in <xref:System.Linq.Enumerable> provide the implementation for any sequence to be the source of a LINQ query.
+For example, the extension methods in <xref:System.Linq.Enumerable> provide the implementation for any sequence to be the source of a LINQ query.

 Extension methods are resolved at compile time, using the declared type of the variable.
 Classes that implement the interface can provide a better implementation for any extension method.
 Variable declarations must match the implementing type to enable the compiler to choose that implementation.
 When the compile-time type matches the interface, method calls resolve to the extension method.